gitdev-a/sample-nodejs-ecs/readme.md

 ## Installation

-The Terraform code will create network components, application load balancer and ECS service task.
+The Terraform code will create network components, an application load balancer, and an ECS service task.

 ```bash
 cd ./platform